Building Blocks

 Either-Or (Xor)

-Fires when exactly one of its inputs is firing — this or that, but not both.
+Fires when an odd number of its inputs is firing.
+With two inputs, that means one or the other, but not both.

 Delay